JoshuaGoldd/System-installation-course/system-installation-project.md

 git --version
 ```

+- Git is up and running if verification is successful

 ![screenshot of official git installer downloader page](Images/image-7.png)
 ![The image indicates that the version and git is installed](Images/image-8.png)